 That’s it!
 Three ingredients and ready in minutes.

-Cake decorating is NOT my strong point so this little kit from Wilton has made the whole process so much easier.
-This is not a sponsored post.
-I’m just sharing the love with ya’ll.
+Cake decorating is NOT my strong point so this little kit from Wilton has made the whole process so much easier with their Dessert Decorator Pro.
+I love this gadget!

 Top them off with a fresh raspberry.

 I tried cutting it in half to share.
 Honest.

 Then I went and got another.

 You gotta try it.
 A sweet, delicious alternative to chocolate on Valentine’s Day.

 - 2-1/2 teaspoons baking powder

 - 1/2 teaspoon salt